BREAKING THE CAMEL’S BACK

 What our investigation revealed

-Dromedary camels established a healthy population after being discarded and released into the Australian outback in the 1940s.
+• Dromedary camels established a healthy population after being discarded and released into the Australian outback in the 1940s.
 Businesses like Uluru Camel Tours capture the free-roaming camels.
 During our investigation, we documented Uluru Camel Tours owner, Christopher Hill, and his staff setting up traps around a water source.
 Once trapped, decisions are made about which camels will be sent to slaughter and which ones will be used for camel rides.
 To force the terrified camels on the truck, our footage shows the use of a bobcat and staff using rakes and electric jiggers.

-The camels who are kept for tours go from a life of freedom to one of confinement, training, tethering, and forced work.
+• The camels who are kept for tours go from a life of freedom to one of confinement, training, tethering, and forced work.
 As nomadic animals, camels travel thousands of kilometres each year.
 At Uluru Camel Tours, they are confined to small barren pens with no enrichment.
-They are forced to live among camels from different social groups, resulting in high levels of stress.
-In the wild, camels often seek refuge from the sun during peak temperatures.
-Our footage shows some camels on the farm, being denied the opportunity to seek shelter from the elements, as some pens lack any shade or shelter.
-Some were even left tethered to railings, unable to escape the extreme weather.
+They are forced to live among camels from different social groups, resulting in high levels of stress and frustration.

 The whistleblower noted that their water was often in the sun and their intake of food and water is highly controlled.
 The camels are also fed an exclusive diet of hay, which can cause nutritional deficiencies, as their natural diet consists of a wide variety of vegetation.

-Camels undergo surgical procedures to make them easier for workers to control and ‘safe’ for interactions with tourists.
+• Camels undergo surgical procedures to make them easier for workers to control and ‘safe’ for interactions with tourists.
 At Uluru Camel Tours, some camels undergo genital castration, nose pegging, and iron branding.
 The footage shows the owner of Uluru Camel Tours castrating adult camels.
 According to the witness statement, they did not see anaesthesia or pain relief used in these processes while they observed them.
 Nose pegging involves puncturing a hole through the camel’s nostril, through which a peg is then inserted and attached to a rope, to direct camels during tours.
 As their noses are sensitive, pulling the nose pegs is likely to cause them pain.

-Additionally, the RSPCA states in its position paper ‘Painful farm animal husbandry procedures’ that “The castration of deer, donkeys, horses and camelids of all ages is considered a major surgical procedure and must only be performed under anaesthetic by a veterinary surgeon” [1]
+Additionally, the RSPCA states in its position paper Painful Farm Animal Husbandry Procedures (2021) that “the castration of deer, donkeys, horses and camelids of all ages is considered a major surgical procedure and must only be performed under anaesthetic by a veterinary surgeon”.

-To train wild camels to be suitable ‘tourism machines’, they are physically and mentally broken down.
+• To train wild camels to be suitable ‘tourism machines’, they are physically and mentally broken down.
 Camels are considered to be stubborn and disobedient animals and the staff told investigators that ‘breaking them down’ can take between six to eighteen months.

 According to the whistleblower and their evidence, training methods include:

-• depriving the camels of food and water to weaken them and make them easier to control,
+• depriving the camels of food and water to weaken them and make them easier to control;

-• punishment, such as constant tethering, withdrawal of food and water, pulling on the nose peg, and hitting,
+• punishment, such as constant tethering, withdrawal of food and water, pulling on the nose peg, and hitting;

 • using food and/or water as a reward.